Jessie Godderz

 Jessie Godderz (born April 23, 1986), also known as Mr. PEC-Tacular, is an American actor and professional wrestler.
-He currently competes for Ohio Valley Wrestling (OVW) where he is a two-time and current OVW National Heavyweight Champion, one-time OVW Television Champion and a seven-time OVW Southern Tag Team Champion.
+He competes for Ohio Valley Wrestling (OVW), where he is a two-time OVW National Heavyweight Champion, one-time OVW Television Champion and a seven-time OVW Southern Tag Team Champion.

-He is also known for his time in Total Nonstop Action Wrestling (TNA) where he is a former two-time TNA World Tag Team Champion with Robbie E as The BroMans.
+He is also known for his time in Total Nonstop Action Wrestling (TNA), where he is a former two-time TNA World Tag Team Champion with Robbie E as The BroMans.

-Prior to professional wrestling, he appeared as a contestant on two seasons of the CBS reality competition program, Big Brother.
+Prior to professional wrestling, he appeared as a contestant on two seasons of the CBS reality competition program Big Brother.

 Early life

-Godderz was born in Rudd, Iowa.
+Godderz was born in Mason City, Iowa, and raised on a farm in Rudd, Iowa.
 When he was 19 years old, he worked as a conductor for the Union Pacific Railroad.
 He became a professional bodybuilder with the World Natural Body Building Federation, and also became a Pro Wrestler, usually serving as "enhancement talent" with a higher loss-to-win ratio in order to highlight more successful wrestlers.